Partron1/E-Waste_Project/README.md

 #### Overall Recycling Performance: EU vs Global Trends

-From **2008 to 2018**, the average e-waste recycling rate across 28 EU countries was **35.6%**.
-This is over double the global recycling rate in 2019, which stood at just **17.4%**.A positive indication that EU policy mechanisms, such as the WEEE Directive, have been relatively effective compared to global efforts.
-The EU's average **(35.6%)** outperformed the global rate **(17.4%)**, but the 2019 figure **(42.5% for Europe)** indicates that progress continued post-2018, building on the trends identified.
+Between **2008** and **2018**, the EU's average e-waste recycling rate was **35.6%**, over twice the global rate of **17.4% in 2019**.
+This suggests EU policies like the WEEE Directive have been relatively effective.
+By **2019**, Europe's rate rose to **42.5%**, showing continued progress.

 ### Plot Findings

 ### Trends and Policy Impact

-The line plot visualization shows the EU's e-waste recycling rate initially rose in 2008 but declined in 2009, possibly due to the financial crisis reducing recycling investments.
-From 2010 onward, the rate increased steadily, reflecting the success of EU policies like the WEEE Directive and improved recycling infrastructure.
-However, the 2009 dip underscores the need for resilient systems that withstand economic fluctuations.
-Moving forward, maintaining this upward trend requires stronger enforcement, innovation in recycling technologies, and enhanced public engagement.
+The EU's e-waste recycling rate dipped in **2009**, likely due to the financial crisis, but rose steadily from **2010** onward.
+This growth reflects effective policies like the WEEE Directive and better recycling infrastructure.
+To sustain progress, stronger enforcement, technological innovation, and public engagement are essential.

 ### Disparities in EU Country Performance